prettier/plugin-php/README.md

 ## Editor integration

-Integration in the prettier plugin for your favorite editor might not be working yet, see see the related issues for [VS Code](https://github.com/prettier/prettier-vscode/issues/395), [Atom](https://github.com/prettier/prettier-atom/issues/395) and [Vim](https://github.com/prettier/vim-prettier/issues/119).
+Integration in the prettier plugin for your favorite editor might not be working yet, see the related issues for [VS Code](https://github.com/prettier/prettier-vscode/issues/395), [Atom](https://github.com/prettier/prettier-atom/issues/395) and [Vim](https://github.com/prettier/vim-prettier/issues/119).

 For the moment, you can set up prettier to run on save like this: